hannahro15/Theme-park-reviews-site/README.md

 * As a user I should be able to find out the purpose of the website and what it is about from the home page.
 * As a user I should be able to see a list of rides and on the 'View all rides' page and search for them.
+* As a user I should be able to see rides on the individual theme park pages.
 * As a user, I shouldn't be able to submit a review unless I am logged in.
 * As a user I should be able to write a review on the 'Write a Review' Page and be able to submit it.
 * As A user, I should be able to write a review via the ride modals and it should submit and post it to the reviews page.